almondheil/almondheil.github.io/source/_posts/2024-07-06-TIL-stopping-dns-leaks-openvpn.md

 ### Installing on Arch

 I use Tailscale as well, which seemed to conflict with the OpenVPN when both were running.
-I saw an unexpected disconnect, but it gave the same `SIGINT` log message that happened when pressing Ctrl+C.
+I saw an unexpected disconnect, but it gave the same SIGINT log message that happened when pressing Ctrl+C.

 It turned out, I needed to make a pair of scripts that would toggle both Tailscale and its network interface whenever any OpenVPN configuration started.

-`/etc/openvpn/up.sh`:
+/etc/openvpn/up.sh:
 ```
 #!/bin/bash